mlco2/codecarbon/docs/edit/visualize.rst

 ~~~~~~~~~~~~~~

 Showing on the top the global energy consumed and emissions produced at an organisation level and the share of each project in this.
-The App also provides comparisons points with daily life activity to get a better understanding of the amount generated.
+The App also provides comparison points with daily life activity to get a better understanding of the amount generated.

 .. image:: ./images/codecarbon-API-dashboard.png
             :align: center